 The best way to make sure a probiotic supplement contains lots of live bacteria is to test it out.
 Most probiotic supplements contain bacterial strains that will culture in milk.
 Even a supplement that contains a lot of different strains of bacteria will contain some strains that will culture in milk.

-Whether you use vegan milk or regular milk, follow the use yogurt-making procedure using the probiotic supplement as the culture.
+Whether you use vegan milk or regular milk, follow the usual yogurt-making procedure using the probiotic supplement as the culture.
 Most tablets, capsules, and powders claim to contain billions of bacteria, so they should readily culture in 2 cups of milk within 24 hours.
 If after 24 hours you don’t have a really tangy yogurt then it is not a good supplement.

 Snake Oil?